Production Payroll Accounting: Professional Certificate

 • Microsoft Excel

-• Desktop or Laptop Computer with camera and audio for virtual learning
+• Desktop or Laptop Computer with a camera and audio for virtual learning

 Learning Outcomes: Students completing this certification program will be able to:

-• Proficiently read and analyzed non-union and union TV and film budgets
+• Proficiently read and analyze union and non-union TV and film budgets

 • Provide payroll accounting services for non-union, SAG, WGA, and DGA payroll